Mostafa-Awaad/EXpense_Tracker_App/README.md

        - In asynchronous programming, tasks can be initiated and executed concurrently, and the program doesn’t have to wait for the completion of each task.
 Instead, it can continue executing other tasks or operations while waiting for the results of the asynchronous tasks.
        - `async` keyword allows the function to use the `await` keyword inside it. `await` keyword is used to pause the execution of the asynchronous function until a particular asynchronous operation is completed. `await` suspends the asynchronous function and passes the control to the caller until the awaited operation completes.
 Once the awaited operation finishes, the function resumes execution from where it left off.
      - `showDatePicker` function:
+       - showDatePicker function return a `Future` DateTime object. `Future` represents a value that may not be available yet.
+It encapsulates an asynchronous operation and provides a way to handle the result or error when it becomes available.
        - context: is an object which provides information about the current widget's location in the widget tree.
        - firstDate: is set to be the last year in the same day.
        - lastDate & firstDate is set to be now.